Explore nature near you this half term

-Love Cliveden February half term trail
+What's stirring underground at Cliveden February half term activity

 50 Things to do at Cliveden before you're 125 3/4

-As part of our celebrations for the 125th anniversary of the National Trust we’ve released 50 things to do at Cliveden before you’re 125 ¾, as suggested by our staff, volunteers and visitors to help you and your little ones get the most out of your visit to Cliveden.
+As part of our celebrations for the 125th anniversary of the National Trust last year, we released 50 things to do at Cliveden before you’re 125 ¾, as suggested by our staff, volunteers and visitors to help you and your little ones get the most out of your visit to Cliveden.
 We hope that ticking your way through this list will help you to re-connect with nature, re-discover your inner child and fall in love with all Cliveden has to offer, come rain or shine.

 Pick up a leaflet from the Info Centre and let us know how you’re getting on using #50thingsatCliveden